Bhutan Visitor Guide

 For travellers visiting Bhutan for more than 8 nights we recommend a slightly lower daily rate is paid for your guide and driver tips and again at your discretion.

 Porters: US$1.00 per bag.
-This equates to approx 80 Indian rupees or Bhutanese Ngultrum @ MAY23.
+This equates to approx 85 Indian rupees or Bhutanese Ngultrum @ 20JAN25.
+Please only tip a porter if you feel they have gone to extra effort ie carrying heavy bags upstairs.

 Temple Donations: Each time you enter a temple it is customary to leave a small donation.
-Nu100 is sufficient.
+Nu100/INR100 (approx US$1.20) is sufficient.

 Travel Insurance:

-It is mandatory for all visitors to Bhutan to hold a valid travel insurance policy, in order to be granted a visa.
+It is essential to have travel insurance when travelling to Bhutan.
 We recommend that you have your travel insurance in place at the time of paying your Bhutan travel deposit for your protection.
-Bhutan & Beyond can assist you with travel insurance from GO Insurance.
+Bhutan & Beyond can assist you with quotations & purchase of travel insurance from GO Insurance.

-Many comprehensive policies no longer cover ‘soft-adventure’ activities such as motorcycling; high altitude trekking; white-water rafting etc. and often only cover hiking up to 2000m.
-If you intend to undertake these activities in Bhutan please ensure you purchase a fully comprehensive insurance policy covering all such activities.
+Many travel insurance policies no longer cover selected adventure’ activities such as motorcycling; high altitude trekking; white-water rafting etc. and often only cover hiking up to 2000m (In Bhutan hiking can regularly reach 4000m).
+If you intend to undertake these activities in Bhutan please ensure you purchase an insurance policy covering all such activities.
 Neither Bhutan & Beyond, nor our regional suppliers, will accept responsibility for any accident, loss or death resulting from such adventure activities.
-Motorcyclists MUST hold a travel insurance policy which will cover them whilst riding a motorcycle of 500 cc .
-Please note that many policies DO NOT provide this cover.
+Motorcyclists MUST hold a travel insurance policy which will cover them whilst riding a motorcycle of up to 500 cc .
+Please note that many policies DO NOT provide this cover, however Bhutan & Beyond may be able to assist in selected cases.

 Trekking:

-You can trek most of the year (except mid-June to late September when it is too wet) and treks range from 2 to 12 days with varying degrees of difficulty.
-Guides, horses, horsemen & a cook support trekking groups.
-Campsites are set up in advance and trekkers enjoy the magnificent scenery & culture with only a daypack to carry.
-Binoculars, camera, sunscreen, insect repellent (in summer), sunglasses, lip balm, a good pair of walking boots and warm clothing are essential.
-Winter trekking is kept to the lower altitudes in the valleys.
-We will supply you a more detailed trekking information guide when this is included in your itinerary.
+High altitude trekking involves accommodation in tented campsites and is not possible mid-June to early October, when it is too wet or from 15 November to early April when it is too cold, and snow may prevent traversing mountain passes.(with the exception of some lower altitude valley treks) Professional trekking guides, horsemen (with horses) & a cook/ helpers support trekking groups.
+Campsites are set up in advance and trekkers enjoy the magnificent scenery & culture, requiring only a daypack to carry binoculars, camera, sunscreen, insect repellent, sunglasses, lip balm & snacks.
+Horses will carry the remainder of your baggage.
+A comfortable pair of hiking boots and warm clothing are essential.
 Many treks take you to high altitudes and the air is thin.
 Altitude sickness is a potential threat and should be considered when planning your itinerary.

-You must provide your own sleeping bag (a quality sleeping bag can now be hired in Bhutan – at additional cost).
+You must provide your own sleeping bag (a quality sleeping bag rated -25 to -45 degrees Celsius is recommended).
 An extra sleeping mat is recommended as only a thin mat is supplied unless you purchase our ‘Premium Trek’ option.
-Do also consider a Thermarest self-inflatable mat for longer treks.
+Please also consider a Thermarest self-inflatable mat for longer treks.

-If you wish to use a quality hiking pole, please take one from your home country.
-The only hiking poles available in Bhutan are made from branches collected in the forest and are not readily available at all hotels.
-You may also want to consider taking extra snacks for between meals.
-These will be at your own expense.
+If you require a quality hiking pole, please take one from your home country.
+The only hiking poles available in Bhutan are made from branches collected in the forest.

 Visas for Bhutan, India & Nepal: